code-423n4/2023-07-tapioca/README.md

 *Note for C4 wardens: Anything included in the automated findings output is considered a publicly known issue and is ineligible for awards.*

+We are aware of the issue with the [`_ld2sdRate()`](https://github.com/Tapioca-DAO/tapioca-sdk-audit/blob/main/src/contracts/token/oft/v2/OFTV2.sol).
+Currently if `isLdChain` isn't set to true for the chain within the deployment of the token, the maximum amount of token that can be sent is equal to `18e18`.

 Prior audits can be viewed [here](https://docs.tapioca.xyz/tapioca/information/audits-and-partners), and the contents of these are also considered known issues and ineligible for awards.
 It is recommended that wardens read both Certora reports for helpful context.

 In particular, note that the issue described as "First depositor can steal value of some subsequent deposits" in the Certora audit is a known issue.